 - In less than 15 minutes, you please everyone in the family with its tastes and splendid look.

-- You may also make coriander chutney for dosa without coconut.
+- You may also make this cilantro chutney without coconut.

 What if tamarind and dry mango powder are not available?
-Substitute with lemon juice in this coriander chutney for dosa recipe.
+Substitute with lemon juice in this Indian cilantro chutney recipe.
 But lemon juice has a sharp tart taste, which I would suggest to serve with paratha, naan and as a dip for appetizer rather serving with Idli or Dosa.

-Green chili– Green chili I have mentioned here in this coriander chutney for dosa-is the one I got from the Indian store.
-The perfect substitute in this green coriander chutney would be serrano peppers, as these are commonly available in the United States.
+Green chili.
+The Green chili I have mentioned here in this spicy chutney is the one I got from the Indian store.
+The perfect substitute in this chutney would be serrano peppers, as these are commonly available in the United States.
 You may also substitute with a small piece of Jalapeno, deseed them if you feel it is too hot.